The Legion of Super-Heroes #298

 Synopsis: Legionnaires investigates a murder on a mining asteroid while others break up a fight between Duplicate Boy and Colossal Boy.

-Writer (plot): Paul Levitz and Keith Giffen
+Writers (plot): Paul Levitz and Keith Giffen

 Writer (script): Levitz